 Sometimes ambient music communicates a visceral sense of place, a deep reflection of the environment in which the composer either lives or grew up in.

 Much is made of the fact that the home of composer Geir Jenssen aka Biosphere is the barren but beautiful world north of the Arctic Circle, specifically the town of Tromso in Norway.
 A fair point, too, because this environment has informed much - though not all - of his Biosphere music profoundly.
-But what makes Jenssen's brand of spacemusic, techno and environmental ambience special is that beneath the brilliant sound design and chilly surfaces is a humanity that's intimate, reflective and sometimes deeply touching in its melancholy.
+But what makes Jenssen's brand of spacemusic, techno and environmental ambience special is that beneath the brilliant sound design and chilly surfaces is a humanity that's intimate and sometimes deeply touching in its melancholy.

 Jenssen at first played in a local medieval/world music ensemble call Bel Canto in the late 1980's, recording two albums with the group before leaving to strike out on his own in a more techno-influence direction.
 First he released several beaty acid house/techno recordings under the name Bleep but soon moved away from this uptempo and fairly derivative path.
 In 1991 came his first recording as Biosphere, a fully-formed ambient debut that announced one of ambient techno's earliest, most talented and distinctive voices.